AlanFermat/AlanFermat.github.io/_posts/2018-12-06-TensorFlow.md

 b2 = tf.Variable(np.zeros((1, numClass)), dtype=tf.float32)
 ```

-With selection of proper transfer function, we can have our neural net work as follows, (we use softmax function in the end to smoothly classify digits)
+With the selection of proper transfer function, we can have our neural network as follows, (we use softmax function, in the end, to smoothly classify digits)

 ```
 output0 = tf.tanh(tf.matmul(x_, W) + b)